Insecure creator and star Issa Rae has the best idea for a new TV show. Think: black Gossip Girl.

 We certainly haven’t followed the lives of well-off black teens.
 Let’s be real — most shows with a group of black friends feature characters from low-income backgrounds.
 Think Boston Public circa 2000.
 Can we maybe not solely have black characters on TV that fulfill stereotypes?

-And sure, there have been characters here and there that don’t just check the boxes.
-(Recently there was a new character added to The Fosters, a wealthy black neighbor boy named Logan whom Mariana has a crush on.)
+And sure, there have been characters here and there that don’t just check the boxes (there was briefly a character on The Fosters, a wealthy black neighbor boy named Logan whom Mariana has a crush on.)
 But a whole show dedicated to that?
-Can’t think of many.
+I can’t think of many (or any).

 So if anyone out there has a boatload of money and is looking for a project to fund, look into Issa Rae’s Ladera Heights 90041.

 Lena Finkel is the Editor and Founder of Femestella.
 Prior to starting Femestella, she worked at People, InStyle, and Tiger Beat.
 Her favorite Housewife is Bethenny Frankel and when she’s not watching RHONY, you can probably find her obsessing over her tuxedo cat Tom or hoarding drugstore lipsticks.